Adult Learning and Leadership Ed.D. Curriculum

 The purpose of this course is to help the student gain increased knowledge about the characteristics of adults and how these impact learning.
 Students will be asked to develop a critical understanding of relevant theories, concepts, and research.
 Lastly, they will develop a better understanding of themselves as an adult learner.

-EDACE 818 Social Foundations of Adult Education (3 credits)
+EDACE 818 – Critical and Social Issues in Adult Learning (3 credits)

 This course is designed for adult and continuing education students and college or university personnel in sociology and related fields dealing with adults.
 It is based on the premise that learning is affected by society, government, and economics.
 Included is an in-depth examination of the relationship between adult education and culture.

-EDACE 830 Program Planning in Adult Education (3 credits)
+EDACE 830 – Program Planning in Adult Learning and Leadership (3 credits)

 This course includes an analysis of major approaches of program planning and development and discussion of assumptions related to successful program planning in several types of organizations.
 It outlines the importance of program planning and elements of a systematic planning process.

-EDCEP 816 Research Methods in Education (or an equivalent course)
+EDCEP 816 – Research Methods in Education (or equivalent research methods course) (3 credits)